saweeet/saweeet.github.io/content/en/cat-sitting.md

 ## Don'ts
 - Don't play with your hands or fingers.
 Use a wand or toy instead.
 The reason behind this is that we don't want to encourage biting, even playful or gentle bites.
 - Do not continue to give them attention (petting or playing with them) if they do something incorrect (going on top of a benchtop, any kind of bites, etc.).
+- Follow them around if cats try to escape.
+Always make sure they have a place to escape and are not cornered in.

 ## Do's
 - Please do send some videos of them each day, even they're just lazying around.